 The project is focused on cultivation into a communal setting - an allotments site in a built up area.
 The Advisory Group is drawn from the community and plot preference is given to those people who live closest to the site, especially in the flats.
-At the moment, demand for plots is just about neutral to supply, but demand may increase over time and the group are keen to look at ways to provide community resource on site.
-The current plan is to plant fruit bushes in some scrubland on the site and encourage local residents to grow, pick and bake.
+At the moment, demand for plots is out ways those available and there is a substantial waiting list.
+Therefore the group are always on the lookout for further sites within the Windermere Parish boundary.

+Last years plan to plant fruit bushes on some scrubland within the site has been achieved.
+It is hoped that this encourage the local residents to grow, pick and bake.